The museum is temporarily closed. We are hoping that we can re-open as soon as possible.

 What can we really see by looking at bones?
 This is something that our Osteologist Emma really knows.

-Bachelor’s degree in Scandinavian archaeology
+Master’s degree in Scandinavian archaeology

 Askur immerses in the Nordic literature’s oldest history; Islandic family tales.